artainmo/general-programming/languages/OCaml/README.md

 ### Reference cells
 By default variables are constants in OCaml.
 To make variables mutable in OCaml we need to define 'reference cells'.
 Reference cells can be seen as a box that contains a value that is mutable, meaning the value it contains can change by being reassigned a new one.<br>
 Reference cells are created using the 'ref' keyword like this `let variableName = ref value`.
 To access the value inside a reference cell we need to use the '!' symbol like this `!variableName`.
+And to update the reference cell value we use ':=' like this `variable := newValue`.

 ### Records, Arrays, and String
 A record is like a tuple where the elements of the tuple are named.
 Arrays and strings are fixed-length sequences of data supporting random access to the elements.
 All three types support mutation of elements, by assignment.